 Cold exposure does not have to be heroic to be useful.
 The smallest version done daily beats the biggest version done occasionally.

 Skip cold exposure on days you are sick, immediately after intense weight training if hypertrophy is your goal, or if you have unmanaged cardiovascular conditions.
 For everyone else, the microdose is safe and accessible.
+The practice scales with your commitment, but the entry-level version is enough to produce most of the benefits.

 Stacking Into Your Day